bilalazh/Poe-Wider-Response-Window/README.md

 #### Important :
 - i have already selected reasonable defaults and the theme might break if you make too much changes
-- if you break th theme read the instructions to fix it
-- if theme breaks in future check for updates by going to edit page of theme
+- if theme breaks in future check for updates by going to edit page of theme (i will continue to update this )

  > Note: code is commented so you can know what property you are editing
 > if you break something you can reinstall the style
 > do not remove `!important` at the end of each line

-## Todo:
-update readme